Contribute to the E-Maj development¶

 - the code is indented with 2 space characters,

 - lines must not contain tab characters, must not be longer than 140 characters long and must not end with spaces,

 - in the functions structure, the code delimiters must contain the function name surrounded with a $ character (or $do$ for code blocks),

-- variables names are prefixed with v_ for simple variables or r_ for RECORD type variables,
+- variables names are prefixed with v_ for simple variables, p_ for functions parameters or r_ for RECORD type variables,

 - the code must be compatible with all PostgreSQL versions supported by the current E-Maj version.
 When this is striclty necessary, the code may be differenciated depending on the PostgreSQL version.